Skip to Content

 Rockaway Beach is an excellent place to fly a kite, so keep a couple in the back of the car.
 Near constant winds and a wide, sandy beach are a perfect combination and likely on any random sunny afternoon.

-a family flies a kite on rockaway beach in oregon. the beach is empty, the sky is blue.
+A family flies a kite on rockaway beach in oregon.
+The beach is empty, the sky is blue.

 When your neck is sore from looking into the sky, wander down the main drag in search of an ice cream cone or watch a glass-blowing demonstration at one of several local art studios.
 Sea Breeze on Main Street has Tillamook ice cream has well as salt-water taffy.